denten-courses/narrative/README.md

 - Selections from *The Country and the City* (1973) by Raymond Williams.
 - Selections from *Frame Analysis* (1974) by Erving Goffman.

+Optionally: selections from *The Practice of Everyday Life* (1980) by Michel de Certeau.

 ### Week 9: Action